Raise your hand if any of the following have made their way out of your pretty mouth lately:

 If it’s a lunch date with a friend who drives you fucking batty and makes you feel like crap every time you see her, maybe it’s time to be honest with her and cut the cord.
 Imagine how freeing that could be.
 You’d never have to tell her “I don’t have time” ever again.

 If it’s batch cooking that you sincerely want to incorporate into your weekly routine, stop the excuses and do it.

-The reality is, batch cooking might take more time up front but it saves you time throughout the week.
+The reality is, batch cooking might take more time up front, but it saves you lots of time throughout the week.
 Plus, you have to grocery shop, cook and eat anyway.
-So you may as well do it in a way that works for your body, not against it.
+So you may as well do it in a way that works for your body instead of against it.
 Trust me.
 You have time and you will make it work if you really want to.

 Oh, and spoiler alert: Eating for your health takes ahellofalot less time than type 2 diabetes, heart disease and all the other bullshit that comes with eating a crappy diet.